How To Display FPS in Apex Legends and Tweak It

 You can set the position to any corner of your screen.
 It is small, gray, and easy to see without getting in the way.

 Apex Legends requires a minimum of NVIDIA GeForce GT 640 or Radeon HD 7730 graphics card, which is reasonable.
-There are a bunch of settings you can tweak to maximize performance from the game.
+You can tweak many settings to maximize performance from the game and increase your FPS and other aspects.
 Here are a few suggestions.

-First, make sure your graphics driver is up to date because of specific updates on Apex Legends.
+First, make sure your graphics driver uses the latest drivers because of specific updates on Apex Legends.

 Adjust your resolution and aspect ratio to your screen default to minimize any lag.

-You have the option to run full screen, borderless, or in a window.
-While all work fine, you should see a small FPS increase if you use the full-screen setting.
-The windowed screen option is great for troubleshooting, such as when the game locks up or faces an error that prevents you from closing the game.
+Apex Legendas runs borderless, in a window, or full screen.
+While all screen options work fine, you should see a small FPS increase if you use the full-screen setting.
+However, the windowed option is great for troubleshooting, such as when the game locks up or faces an error that prevents you from closing it.
 You can click the red “X” in the window, and it doesn’t affect other windows that are running.

-Apex Legends recommends a “Field of View” set to “under 90″ for best performance.
-If you set it over 80, you may find your sniper scope becomes inaccurate.
+Apex Legends recommends a “Field of View” (FOV) set to “under 90″ for best performance.
+If you change the FOV to over 80, you may find your sniper scope becomes inaccurate.
 The sweet spot is known as 90.
 Try it and see how it works.

 Unless you are sensitive to screen tearing and see it often while running APEX Legends, turn off “V-Sync.”
 There is an overhead to using it that causes input lag, which could hinder player performance.